dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ---

 ##GemServer class
-As the preceding sections have highlighted there are several issues in the area of *server exception handling* and *server transaction management* that are unique to the GemStone Smalltalk environment.
+As the preceding sections have highlighted, there are several issues in the area of *server exception handling* and *server transaction management* that are unique to the GemStone Smalltalk environment.
 The **GemServer** class provides a concise framework for standardized:
   - [service loop definition](#gem-server-service-loop)
   - [exception handling services](#gem-server-exception-handlers)